Tips Stretch Focusing and Self-Control and Boost Kid Resilience

 - Hold your breath.
 Tell your kid not to breathe as long as possible and then to take a few long, deep breaths.
 (Just make sure he remembers to breathe!)

 - Count.
 Join your child in slowly counting from on to twenty (or fewer with a youngre kid).

 - Sing.
 For a young child, ask him to pick his favorite tune, such as “Frere Jacques” or “Twinkle Twinkle Little Star” and hum a few bars.

 - Watch.
 Have him look at his wristwatch and count set numbers of seconds (such as ten).
 Expand that number to what is appropriate to the child.

-Resources used for this blog:
+Resources for this article”

 Shoda, Y., Mischel, W., and Peake, P.K.
 “Predicting Adolescent Cognitive and Self-Regulatory Competencies From Preschool Delay of Gratification.”
 Developmental Psychology, Dec, 12, 1999, 26, (6), 978-86.